Version 1.4, October 2014

 - the information is of public interest

-13.80 If an agency is aware that information provided to Parliament has been published elsewhere (for example, on the Parliament’s website[7]), it would be appropriate to provide a link to that website.
+13.107 If an agency is aware that information provided to Parliament has been published elsewhere (for example, on the Parliament’s website[14]), it may be appropriate to provide a link to that website.

 Contact officers

-13.83 Where it is not appropriate to include the name and contact details for each FOI contact officer (for example, because of the risk of harassment, spam or due to regular staff changes) the agency should provide contact details for the position.
+13.110 Where it is not appropriate to include the name and contact details for each FOI contact officer (for example, due to regular staff changes) the agency should provide contact details for the position.

 Operational information